All ingredients are individually packaged, but our central facility

-Heat canola oil in a medium pan over medium heat.
+Heat canola oil in a medium pan over medium heat, 5 minutes.

 While oil heats, pat chicken breasts dry, and season both sides with a pinch of pepper.

 Combine mayonnaise and 2 tsp. water in a mixing bowl.
 Place chicken breading in another mixing bowl.

-Dip one chicken breast in mayonnaise-water mixture, then in chicken breading, coating completely.
-Shake off any excess and place on a plate.
+Dip one chicken breast in mayonnaise-water mixture, then coat completely in chicken breading, shaking off any excess.
 Repeat with second chicken breast.

 Fry the Chicken

 Line a plate with a paper towel.
 Test oil temperature by adding a pinch of chicken breading to it.
 It should sizzle gently.
 If it browns immediately, turn heat down and let oil cool.
 If it doesn't brown, increase heat.

 Lay chicken breasts away from you in hot oil and flip every 3-5 minutes until golden brown and chicken reaches a minimum internal temperature of 165 degrees, 10-14 minutes.

 Transfer chicken to towel-lined plate.
 Rest at least 5 minutes.

 Cook the Corn

 Place another small pot over medium heat.
 Add 1 tsp. olive oil and corn to hot pot.
 Stir occasionally until warmed through, 4-5 minutes.

-Remove from burner and season with a pinch of salt and pepper.
-Remove to a plate.
+Transfer corn to a plate and season with a pinch of salt and pepper.

 Wipe pot clean and reserve.

 Make Gravy and Finish Dish

 Return pot used to cook corn to medium heat.
 Add green onions (reserve a pinch for garnish) and remaining cream and bring to a simmer.
-Stir often until thick enough to coat the back of a spoon, 3-5 minutes.
+Once simmering, stir often until slightly thickened, 3-5 minutes.